-Salty.
 Packaged foods tend to be loaded with sodium, often as a preserving agent as well as for flavor.
-You can still get that salty satisfaction by making your own snacks, but with far less sodium than most packaged foods provide.
-Whether you’re making chips or your own roasted nuts, play around with different finishing salts, such as pink salts, smoked salts or fleur de sel.
+You can still get that salty satisfaction by making your own snacks, but with less sodium than most packaged foods.
+Whether you’re making chips or your own roasted nuts, play around with different finishing salts.
+These could be pink salts, smoked salts or fleur de sel.
 Try smoked salt and rosemary over roasted almonds, for example.
 You’ll find that these salts all provide different flavors, with just a little going a long way.

-Sweet.
 If your afternoon or evening snack cravings lean toward the sweet side, make your own so that you can control the portion and sugar content while boosting the nutritional value.
+Need some healthy snack ideas?
 Try these quinoa chocolate chip cookies or these oatmeal cookies packed with banana and zucchini.
 Look for sweetness that also has fiber, such as dried fruit or coconut flakes, and whole grains for texture, flavor and even more fiber.
 If your sweet tooth prefers candy, try dried fruit such as mango or pineapple.

-Binge-worthy.
-When your evening calls for curling up with your favorite show, move away from packaged popcorns, candy and snacks that are heavily processed and often high in sodium.
-Instead, roast some crunchy chickpeas or edamame, then dust them with a spice mixture to keep you coming back for more.
+When your evening calls for curling up with your favorite show, move away from packaged popcorns, candy and snacks.
+These are often heavily processed and high in sodium.
+Instead, roast crunchy chickpeas or edamame, then dust them with a spice mixture to keep you coming back for more.
 Or try your own popcorn trio: split plain popcorn into thirds and toss the first with a light covering of white powdered cheddar (King Arthur Flour is one available brand), the second with almond or peanut butter and maple syrup instead of corn syrup for a nut-based “caramel corn,” and the last drizzled with your favorite extra-virgin olive oil and finishing salt.